‘Dance Moms’ Abby Lee Miller Slapped With Code Violation For Leaving House In Unsanitary Conditions

 Abby Lee Miller may be headed to prison, but that hasn’t stopped her from getting into more trouble.
 According to reports, the Dance Moms star has been hit with code violations for leaving her Florida vacation home infested with mice and mosquitos.

-Abby Lee Miller’s neighbors say that the reality TV star hasn’t been to the home in a year and a half, and hasn’t had anyone come by to maintain it.
+Abby Lee Miller’s neighbors say that the reality TV star hasn’t been to the home in a year and a half, and she hasn’t had anyone come by to maintain it.

 From @ellianawalmsley_ I love you Miss Abby.
 I wouldn't be where I am without you.
 You have taught me so much about dance and life.
 Look how I can bevel now and "break" my feet.
 You mean SO much to me and I will always be there for you. ❤❤❤ @aldcstudiola #ALDC#aldcla#alllovedancecourage#aldcalways #dancemoms #aldcminis

-A board member of the Home Owners Association, Frederick Beyer, reports that Abby Lee Miller’s pool was green and covered in mosquitos and other insects.
+A board member of the Home Owners Association, Frederick Beyer, reports that Abby Lee Miller’s pool was green and covered in mosquitoes and other insects.

 “One of the board members went over there to get the pool running because it was infested with mosquitoes.
 He had to clean, filter and shock the pool heavily,” he said.

-The same source revealed that the unkempt pool has forced her neighbors to call the exterminators due to mice and rats being attracted to it and then coming into their homes.
+The same source revealed that the unkempt pool had forced her neighbors to call the exterminators due to mice and rats being attracted to it and then migrating into their homes.

 “The neighbor next door to her had to have an exterminator because of rats and mice in their home,” he said.

-The Dance Moms star has received a violation and will have to resolve the issues with her house by May 26, otherwise she will be back in court in July to fight it.
+The Dance Moms star has received a violation and will have to resolve the issues with her house by May 26.
+Otherwise, she will be back in court in July to fight it.

 Reports state that investigators have tried to go inside of the house to see how it appears inside, but that they have been unable to gain access to it.
-While the pool is disgusting mess, the front yard, however, does not appear to have any overgrowth, so it is possible someone is maintaining her yard.
+While the pool is a disgusting mess, the front yard, however, does not appear to have any overgrowth, so it is possible someone is maintaining her yard.

 However, the federal government may take over the house due to the fact that Abby Lee Miller is facing a year and a day in prison.